Gunman who shot 2 kindergartners at a California school wrote about attack targeting children

 Shawn Webber, an Oroville city councilmember, said the region was reeling.

 “When you see this on the news or nationally and it’s like, those things don’t happen here.
-Well, yesterday (Wednesday) it happened here,” he said.
+Well, yesterday it happened here,” he said Thursday.
 “It just absolutely violated the peace of our community.”

 It was the the latest among dozens of school shootings around the U.S. in recent years, including especially deadly ones in Newtown, Connecticut, Parkland, Florida, and Uvalde, Texas.
 The shootings have set off fervent gun control debates and frayed the nerves of parents whose children have grown accustomed to doing active shooter drills in their classrooms.